 Eligibility

-We’re seeking teams who are dedicated to this mission from all academic disciplines.
-Applicants are not limited to scientific fields, such as environmental studies or wildlife biology.
+We sought teams dedicated to this mission from all academic disciplines.
+Applicants were not limited to scientific fields, such as environmental studies or wildlife biology.
 To be eligible a team must have:

 - A project lead who is a faculty and/or staff member (at least 18 years of age)